 Spend some time under your favorite tree symbolizing love

 If you are looking for a way to attract more love and you have the opportunity to spend some time under one of the trees mentioned above, go for it!
-You can even spend some time there if you feel a bit confused about your feelings and you need some guidance and clarity.
+You can even spend some time there if you feel confused about your feelings and need some guidance and clarity.

 Meditate on that tree

-If you want to be honest and clear about your true feelings for someone you can ask for guidance and clarity with affirmations like “I need guidance”, “Guide me”, “Show me the truth!”.
+If you want to be honest and clear about your true feelings for someone, you can ask for guidance and clarity with affirmations like “I need guidance”, “Guide me”, “Show me the truth!”.

 Give it as a gift

 If you want to say ‘I love you’, one of these trees can be a beautiful, thoughtful way to say so!
 You can even give a little branch if you think giving a tree is too big for the person you want to gift it to!